Equal Opportunities & Diversity

-The following forms of discrimination are prohibited under this policy and are unlawful:
+The following examples of discrimination are prohibited under this policy and are unlawful:

 • Direct discrimination: treating someone less favourably because of a Protected Characteristic.
-For example, rejecting a job applicant because of their religious views or because they might be gay.
+For example, rejecting a job applicant because of their religious views or sexual orientation.

 • Indirect discrimination: a provision, criterion or practice that applies to everyone but adversely affects people with a particular Protected Characteristic more than others, and is not justified.
 For example, requiring a job to be done full-time rather than part-time would adversely affect women because they generally have greater childcare commitments than men.
 Such a requirement would be discriminatory unless it can be justified.

 • Harassment: this includes sexual harassment and other unwanted conduct related to a Protected Characteristic, which has the purpose or effect of violating someone’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
-Harassment is dealt with further in our Anti-harassment and Bullying Policy.
+Harassment is dealt with further in our Bullying & Harassment Policy.

 • Victimisation: retaliation against someone who has complained or has supported someone else’s complaint about discrimination or harassment.